hdrpedram/talon_data_science/README.md

 ### Hello, Data Science Cohort!

-Welcome to the GitHub repository for the **Data Science Foundations** course.
+Welcome to the GitHub repository for the **Foundations of Data Science** module.
 In this repo, you'll find all the materials you need for our first session.

 ### Key Resources